 What is post production?

 Just as pre production is preparing for a shoot, post production is preparing for release.
-It’s the last phase of the production process and is focused around turning raw footage into the final product.
-It involves multiple departments, and generally includes the following:
+It’s the last phase of the production process and is focused around turning raw footage into the final product with editing and special effects.
+The post production process involves multiple departments, and generally includes the following:

 - Picture editing (or ‘cutting)